thusoy/grunt-pylint/README.md

 #### enable
 Type: `String` or `Array`

-Messages to enable, either by category or by ID.
+Messages to enable, either by category, ID or symbolic name.

 #### errorsOnly
 Type: `Boolean`